bmeurant/technical-docs/software-architecture/architectural-styles/microservices.md

 * **Challenges:**
     * **The Distributed Monolith Anti-Pattern:** The most common failure mode is creating a "distributed monolith," where services are tightly coupled through synchronous calls (chaining) or shared databases.
 This leads to a system with the complexity of a distributed system but none of the benefits of a monolith, as a failure in one service can still cascade and bring down others.
     * **Operational Complexity:** Managing a large number of distributed services is complex and requires **DevOps** expertise and a robust infrastructure.
-    * **Data Consistency:** Maintaining data consistency across isolated databases is a major challenge.
+    * **Data Consistency:** Maintaining data consistency across isolated [[software-architecture/databases/|databases]] is a major challenge.
 This often requires advanced patterns like **Saga** to manage distributed transactions, which adds significant complexity.
     * **Network Latency and Reliability:** All inter-service communication is a network call, which is inherently slower and less reliable than in-process calls.
 This must be accounted for in the design.
     * **Debugging and Monitoring:** Debugging a request flow across multiple services is much harder than in a monolith. **Distributed tracing** tools (like Jaeger or OpenTelemetry) are essential.